Teen Philanthropy Grant 2026

 10. Site visits by Teen Council members may be conducted during the active grant period.

-12. In any materials promoting the "Health, Wealth, Life Investments" grant please mention that grant funding was made available through a partnership between the Fisher Foundation and Wellspring's Teen Council.
+12. In any materials promoting the "Step Into Your Future The BRIGHTmoor Way" grant, it is very important to mention that grant funding was made available through a partnership between the Fisher Foundation and Wellspring's Teen Council.

 • Person Responsible for Project: